Mattia4601/Softeng2-group-2-project/Retrospective/Retrospective-FirstSprint.md

 - One thing you are proud of as a Team!!

-  > we all tried to do our part and comunicated well
+  > We all tried to do our part and comunicated well.
+  > We also managed to deliver a working piece of software for the user stories committed.